bonzz/AI-100-Design-Implement-Azure-AISol/Lab7-Integrate_LUIS/02-LUIS_Integrate_Bot.md

 We will have to update our bot in order to use LUIS.
 We can do this by modifying "Startup.cs" and "PictureBot.cs."

-> Prerequisites: This lab builds on [Lab 3](../Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md).
-It is recommended that you do that lab in order to be able to implement logging as covered in this lab.
-If you have not, reading carefully through all the exercises and looking at some of the code or using it in your own applications may be sufficient, depending on your needs.

 > NOTE: If you intend to use the code in the Finished folder, you MUST replace the app specific information with your own app IDs and endpoints.

 ## Lab 2.1: Adding natural language understanding